WillCodeForCats/tekmar-packetserv/README.md

 - RS232 Serial Port or a USB to Serial adapter
 - RS232 Serial to IP converter for Socket or RFC2217

+Note: Gateway 486 IS NOT compatible because it is cloud-only.

 ## Installation

 [WillCodeForCats/tekmar-packetserv/wiki/Installation](https://github.com/WillCodeForCats/tekmar-packetserv/wiki/Installation)